Detailed Guide forPharmacy Technicians in Ventura County

 Projections of Employment

-In California, the number of Pharmacy Technicians is expected to grow faster than average growth rate for all occupations.
-Jobs for Pharmacy Technicians are expected to increase by 18.5 percent, or 5,800 jobs between 2012 and 2022.
+In California, the number of Pharmacy Technicians is expected to grow slower than average growth rate for all occupations.
+Jobs for Pharmacy Technicians are expected to increase by 11.6 percent, or 3,800 jobs between 2014 and 2024.

 In Ventura County, the number of Pharmacy Technicians is expected to grow much faster than average growth rate for all occupations.
 Jobs for Pharmacy Technicians are expected to increase by 23.3 percent, or 100 jobs between 2012 and 2022.

 (Estimated Year-Projected Year)